 OKC Zoo Safari Lights

-Walk or drive through OKC Zoo’s Safari Lights, and it is open nightly from November 12 to January 1.
-Safari Lights is packed with larger-than-life wildlife- themed light sculptures, animated light displays, festive treats and visits from Santa Claus.
-Drive-through admission is $65 per vehicle, which includes up to four walk-through passes.
-Walk-through only admission is $15 per person ages 3 and up.
+Walk or drive through the OKC Zoo’s Safari Lights, which is open nightly from Nov.
+9-Jan.
+1. Safari Lights is packed with larger-than-life wildlife-themed light sculptures, animated light displays, festive treats and visits from Santa Claus.

 Bricktown Canal Lights